Volunteering

 • Faculty & Staff Appreciation

-• Fall Festival (October 22, 2022)
+• Fall Festival (October 18, 2025)

 The Fall Festival is a longstanding Redwood Day tradition for the whole family.
 On a Fall Saturday, we come together on campus to play with and get to know each other.
 Various volunteer activities include event planning, set up, clean up, and shifts at various activity stations and games.

-• Friday Coffee
+• Friday Community Coffee

 Redwood Day invites everyone for coffee, community, and conversation most Friday mornings throughout the school year.
 Every grade will have the opportunity to sign up to help by picking up pastries and assisting the chairs with set up and clean up.
 See the calendar for the full list of dates.

-• Generations Day, Virtual (November 18, 2022)
+• Generations Day, (November 21, 2025)

-Chairs: Barrie McClune and Monika Poxon
+Chairs: Gening Liao and Barrie McClune

 • Room Parents/Grade Parents